 Dog meat restaurants were not fined or forced to close their businesses for violating Seoul City Codes, or for violating the Food Sanitation Law.

-Virtually all dog farms and dog slaughterhouses do not have proper sewage disposal systems and pollute the soil and water, but they cannot be prosecuted because dogs are not defined as “livestock” under the Sewage Disposal & Live Stock Water Treatment Law.
+Virtually all dog farms and dog slaughterhouses do not have proper sewage disposal systems and pollute the soil and water.
+Although dogs are defined as 'livestock' under the Sewage Disposal & Live Stock Water Treatment Law, it is not enforced at all.

 3. THE ANIMAL PROTECTION LAW REVISION, 2004.